rustwasm/book/src/game-of-life/testing.md

 We are going to create another `impl Universe` block inside our `wasm_game_of_life/src/lib.rs` file without the `#[wasm_bindgen]` attribute.
-There are a few functions we need for testing that we don't want to expose to our JavaScript functions.
-Rust generated WebAssembly functions cannot return borrowed references.
-Try compiling the Rust generated WebAssembly with the attribute and take a look at the errors you get.
+There are a few functions we need for testing that we don't want to expose to our JavaScript.
+Rust-generated WebAssembly functions cannot return borrowed references.
+Try compiling the Rust-generated WebAssembly with the attribute and take a look at the errors you get.

 We are going to write the implementation of `get_cells` to get the contents of